 But the interests and passions of the WOEI crew reach far beyond just shoes and apparel; Besides providing the streets with the latest from Nike, Adidas, and Co., music has always been at the heart of the store.
 Considering the highly curated playlists and mixes that can be heard in the store and hosting some of Rotterdam's most notorious parties, the belief that music unites is deeply ingrained in the WOEI DNA.

-For episode #43 of WOEI FM, we met with KOBORO, our friend from the UK;).
+For edition #43 of WOEI FM, we’ve invited KOBORO, our friend from the UK!

 Can you please introduce yourself?